 directly from a POP file during compiling in the PARROT module.
 Several datasets and different symbols are also allowed according to user's specifications.
 It is automatically executed when the POP file has been compiled in the PARROT module.

-Syntax: GRAPHICS_PLOT < DATASET#> < X VALUE> < Y VALUE> < SYMBOL and unable to use in the ED-EXP module, even the command is still visible on the command list.
+Syntax: GRAPHICS PLOT <DATASET#> <X VALUE> <Y VALUE> <SYMBOL

 INDEX>